TahaTesser/flutter_beta_changelog/README.md

 This app provides a concise weekly summary of the latest changes in the Flutter `beta` channel.
 Instead of sifting through numerous commits, it organizes updates by week and tags them into categories like **New**, **Improved**, **Fixed**, **Changed**, and **Removed**, making it easy to stay informed.

-*Note: This app was created in Gemini.*
+*Note: This app was created in Gemini and improvied in ChatGPT.*

 ## Features
 - **Weekly Summaries:** Changes are grouped by week for quick scanning.